- Unlimited standard national calls + texts

 Latest prepaid mobile plan news

-You can save a lot of money with these long expiry prepaid plans, especially if you're not a heavy data user.
+You can save a lot of money with these year-long 365 day expiry prepaid plans, especially if don't use lots of data.
 Read more…

 Score 10GB of data for streaming Netflix, Stan or ABC iview on Optus's prepaid plans.
 Read more…